weizh/Monkey16/README.md

 # Monkey16

-Monkey is a Torch library of a collection of Recurrent neural networks and Convolutional neural networks or combined.
+Monkey is a Torch library of a collection of Recurrent neural networks and Convolutional neural networks.
+Monkey16 name comes from "2016 the Monkey year."